sauerkrausi/neuroLSD/imaging/imagingREADME.md

 python -m cellpose --use_gpu --gpu_device mps
 ```

 Train cellposeSAM model on your ground truth data and save model.
-Call model later in python
+Call model later in python.

+**Call custom models & cellposeSAM in python scripts**

 ```bash
 # Start VS code in working dir (change to it w/ cd /path_to_workingdir)